zzhenglab/ai4chem/_sources/lecture-03.md

   Text line notation for molecules.
 Example: ethanol is CCO.

 aromatic
-  Conjugated ring system represented with lower case atom symbols in SMILES, for example c1ccccc1.
+  Conjugated ring system shown with lower case atom symbols in SMILES, for example c1ccccc1.

 CID
   PubChem Compound ID for a unique compound record.